-The YMCA of Metropolitan Chicago began offering housing to low-income adults in Chicagoland in 1931 and today is one of the largest supportive housing providers in the Midwest.
-The YMCA provides more than 1,300 affordable at five YMCA locations:
+Since 1931, The YMCA of Metropolitan Chicago has offered housing to low-income families in the Chicagoland area, and is one of the largest supportive-housing providers in the Midwest today!